Scott3142/python-programming/site/codelabs/part-1.md

 Negative
 : Hello world! <br> ... and the universe!

-The programming exercises will be checked by Atom's tester, which is meticulous.
+The programming exercises will be checked by Python's tester when uploaded to Github.
+The tester is very meticulous.
 The guidelines in the assignments regarding the print format are very precise.
 If the assignment expects you to print a parenthesis, you must print the parenthesis.

 This preciseness with regard to the output is relevant in programming in a more general sense.
 Missing a single character may cause an error.
 Novice programmers often enter a comma instead of a dot, or write, for instance `prnt` instead of `print`, leave out apostrophes, or forget a bracket after a command.
 Any one of these would cause an error and cause the program execution to fail.